-This underlines the need for each laboratory to construct its own reference values for PC antigen in the laboratory determination of different methods(5,21).
-We set up successfully the electroimmunoassay(EIA) of the protein C antigen with the laurell method.
-Based on our laboratory condition, the mean PC:Ag level in 50 healthy individuals was 1.0578±0.1886 u/ml, which was slightly higher PC antigen levels than that of Bertina's results.

-To evaluate the performance and specificity of PC:Ag assays(5,21),the ICTH subcommittee on protein C organized an international collaborative study in which 13 lymphilized plasma samples were distributed among 17 different laboratories.
-Three main types of methods has been used: ELISA's using polyclonal anti-protein C IgG(n=9),electro- immunoassays(n=10) and other methods (three laboratories used monoclonal antibodies against protein C,one laboratory performed a RIA with affinity purified polyclonal antibodies against protein C and one laboratory used an immunoradio- metric assay of protein C antigen).
-No satistically significanct results were obtained with different methods.
-ELISA,RIA and IRMA methods were found to be more sensitive than the electro-immunoassay(EIA).
-The mean coefficient of variation(CV) for protein C antigen in various plasma was calculated to be 22%, with the contribution of within laboratory variation 11.7% and between laboratory variation 17.8%.
-In this study, the mean CV in the construction of standard curve for protein C antigen was 12.45%, with CV within laboratory 11.47%.
+This underlines the need for each laboratory to construct its own reference values for PC antigen in the laboratory determination of different methods^{5,21}.
+We set up successfully the electroimmunoassay (EIA) of the protein C antigen with the laurell method.
+Based on our laboratory condition, the mean PC:Ag level in 50 healthy individuals was 1.0578 ± 0.1886 μ/ml, which was slightly higher PC antigen levels than that of Bertina's results.
+To evaluate the performance and specificity of PC:Ag assays^{5,21}, the ICTH subcommittee on protein C organized an international collaborative study in which 13 lymphilized plasma samples were distributed among 17 different laboratories.
+Three different types of methods has been used: ELISA's using polyclonal anti-protein C IgG (n=9), electro- immunoassays (n=10) and other methods (three laboratories used monoclonal antibodies against protein C, one laboratory performed a RIA with affinity purified polyclonal antibodies against protein C and one laboratory used an immunoradio- metric assay of protein C antigen).
+No statistically significant results were obtained with these three different methods.
+ELISA, RIA and IRMA methods were found to be more sensitive than the electro-immunoassay (EIA).
+The mean coefficient of variation (CV) for protein C antigen in various plasma was calculated to be 22%, with CV within laboratory variation 11.7% and between laboratory variation 17.8%.
+In this current study, the mean CV in the construction of standard curve for protein C antigen was 12.45%, with CV within laboratory 11.47%.
 The results indicated that the protein C antigen measurement was specific, practice and available in clinical useful.

-The measurement of plasma PC:Ag has become relevant in clinical medicine since the demonstration that hereditary protein C deficiency is associated with a history of recurrent venous thrombosis(22).
-PC is also low in a number of acquired condition such as during the postoperative and neonatal periods(23),DIC(21,23,24),liver disease(21,23-25) and oral anticoagulant treatment(eg. warfarin)(4,17,26).
-Elevated PC levels,on the other hand,have been detected in a number of unrelated condition,such as ischemic heart disease(27),diabetes(27),late pregnancy(27) and in women taking oral contraceptive with a high estrogen content(28).
+The measurement of plasma PC:Ag has become relevant in clinical medicine since the important demonstration that hereditary protein C deficiency is linked to a history of recurrent venous thrombosis22.
+PC is found to be low in a number of acquired condition such as during the postoperative and neonatal periods23, DIC^{21,23,24}, liver disease^{21,23-25} and oral anticoagulant treatment (e.g. warfarin)^{4,17,26}.
+Elevated PC levels, on the other hand, have been detected in a number of unrelated condition, such as ischemic heart disease, diabetes, late pregnancy27 and in women taking oral contraceptive with a high estrogen content28.